How many times have you been on the receiving end of ‘the talk’ – the performance appraisal ‘talk’, that is?

 Additionally, team members are encouraged to empower themselves by considering individual and collection needs.

 This action creates a sense of accountability for both the collective employee group as well as leaders.
-The attention given from the leader to the employee further promotes a culture of high performance across the organization.
+The attention given by the leader to the employee further promotes a culture of high performance across the organization.

-Performance appraisals are given by leaders who demonstrate an active role in team member development offer benefits for the entire organization.
+Performance appraisals are given by leaders who demonstrate an active role in team member development and offer benefits for the entire organization.

-The immediate benefit is a personal success for the employee.
+The immediate benefit is personal success for the employee.
 Both the leader and employee experience growth due to the flexibility to adapt to organizational needs necessary to achieve company goals.

 Leaders who are aware of providing a successful performance model for team members to follow may often result in improved performance, motivated team members, and a stress-free performance appraisal environment.